Thursday May 28:

 We leave Mannheim early and sail through the romantic river valley to the settlement of Boppard, where we will arrive after lunch.
 They have been producing wine here for 2000 years.
 It was started by the Romans and Boppard now has over 70 hectares of vineyards.
 The fortress has a lovely promenade that will lead you to the centre.

 Boppard – Düsseldorf

-Going with the current we sail on to Düsseldorf, where you can drink a glass of ‘Alt’ at one of the many cafes.
+Going with the current we sail on to Düsseldorf.
+Here you can drink a glass of ‘Alt’ at one of the many cafes.
 One of the busiest shopping streets in Düsseldorf is the Schadowstrasse.
-But most famous, due to the architectural character and the exclusive shops of international fashion houses.
+But most famous, due to the architectural character and the exclusive shops of international fashion houses, is the ‘Königsallee’.

 Düsseldorf – Arnhem

 The home port of Arnhem is approaching quickly.
-We will land in Arnhem at 14:00 and we have reached the end of this wonderful holiday to Strasbourg.
+After arriving in Arnhem at 14:00 we have reached the end of this wonderful holiday to Strasbourg.